 This strawberry waffle recipe is perfect for Valentine's Day, Easter, Sunday brunch, or a slow Saturday morning!

 In my opinion, there is nothing better than homemade waffles!
-You can make waffles with self-rising flour, Eggnog Waffles, Apple Cinnamon Waffles, whole wheat buttermilk waffles, or even Nutella Waffles!
+You can make waffles with self-rising flour, Eggnog Waffles, Apple Cinnamon Waffles, whole wheat buttermilk waffles, Bisquick waffles, or even Nutella Waffles!
 When making waffles, be sure to check out these recipes for what to serve with waffles.

 Jump to:

-Why You'll Love This Recipe
+Why You'll Love this Strawberry Waffle Recipe!

 - You only need a few simple ingredients.
 These waffles are made with ingredients you probably already have in the house.